Skip to content

 Representative proof

-The search-readiness case study is the right proof bridge
+The search cleanup case study is the right proof bridge

-The AI search-readiness case study already speaks to entity cleanup, schema, internal links, and machine-readable search surfaces.
+The AI search case study already covers entity cleanup, schema, internal links, and clearer search surfaces.
 This page narrows that story to content-heavy buyers.

 Open proof page